30 Fantastic Tiny Homes Built with Recycled Materials

 Over in the United Kingdom, Andy Gill and Kate Fox have a tiny home tucked away where they’ve watched otters, badgers, kingfishers, and foxes.
 Inside and out, much of the building material came from recycled and reclaimed sources.
 If you want to try out tiny house living, it’s available as a vacation rental.
 Here are 16 tiny house rentals for big vacations.

 House Alive pre-dates the latest small home craze, taking its start back in 2002 with a mission to build natural homes out of cob, which is a mixture of sand, straw, and clay.
 House Alive says on its site that a cottage for a small family can be built for as little as $5,000—and some have spent less than $1,000 on a home.
 Tiny house living sounds pretty amazing as a way to escape the entrapments of modern living.
-Check out what tiny homes are like around the world.

 A Pirate’s Life: Charleston Harbor, S.C.